 💡 Prepare a closed-type questionnaire on cooperation, conceptual contribution, practical contribution, and work ethic that all students can fill for their teammates.
 Then provoke an open discussion between the members of each group for their team’s overall performance.

 This is a full teamwork instruction, beginning with the planning of group activities and ending with the assessment of students’ collaborative efforts.
 How can you utilize educational technology (edtech) throughout this process for the maximum empowering of your students’ social skills?
+You can give all teams a head start by setting the topic they work within, suggesting valid sources to explore, and leaving plenty of room for their questions.
 Here’s how to organize your teamwork instruction with 100mentors:

 Teamwork instruction and cooperative learning is an excellent implementation of Approaches to Teaching and Learning in your classroom.
 An educational environment that nurtures collaboration is, without a doubt, more appealing for students and particularly valuable for teachers.